Welcome To IAG Services

 Volunteers are seen as one of the most essential, unique and invaluable components of the Nishkam Civic Association.

-They assist with co-ordinating projects and events, delivering training and education, and offering guidance and support for the local, national and global community.
+Our volunteers and supporters assist with co-ordinating projects and events, delivering training and education, and offering guidance and support for the local, national and global community.

-In the case of sitting on client interviews in observance of the caseworker we will seek your permission beforehand.
+In the case of sitting in on client interviews in observance of the caseworker we will seek your permission beforehand.

 Please note that all volunteers sign a confidentiality agreement and have to maintain the highest of standards in preserving confidentiality of client information and data at all times.